LoafOrc/FacilityMeltdown/README.md

 With the facility meltdown mod the appartus has a lot more risk (and reward) attached to it.
 When you take it out the entire facility spirals into a self destruction sequence!
 You'll have 2 minutes to escape and take off before you get vaporized.

 FacilityMeltdown should also work correctly with most\* custom moons and interiors.
-If you are expereincing an issue one a particluar modded moon - I CAN NOT HELP.
+If you are expereincing an issue on a particluar modded moon - I CAN NOT HELP.
 This is down to be not being able to fix every moon in my mod, instead those moons need to fix stuff - most likely other mods will be broken by that moon as well.

 If you are strugling with playing the mod have a look at the bottom of this readme to find some useful tips and tricks.
 Or you can modify certain things in the config.